Understanding and Respect

 TransAlta’s employees work hard to engage early with Indigenous communities in the areas where we operate and to build new relationships with Indigenous communities as we grow our renewable energy business.
 TransAlta strives to be a good business partner, a great place to work and is committed to the well-being of Indigenous communities.

 CCAB Progressive Aboriginal Relations

-TransAlta holds Silver certification in the Canadian Council for Aboriginal Business’s Progressive Aboriginal Relations Program.
-The program is a quantifiable certification program that verifies the corporate commitments.
+TransAlta holds Bronze certification in the Canadian Council for Aboriginal Business’ Progressive Aboriginal Relations Program.
+The program is a quantifiable certification program that verifies corporate commitments to Indigenous Relations.

-For over 100 years, TransAlta has been a proud community member that believes education helps build healthy and prosperous communities and through our Indigenous Bursary, we support students to reach their full potential.
-TransAlta’s bursary program encourages and assists Indigenous students in obtaining post-secondary and trades education as well as other job training.
+For over 100 years, TransAlta has been a proud community member that believes education helps build healthy and prosperous communities and by providing Indigenous bursaries, we support students to reach their full potential.
+TransAlta’s bursary program encourages and assists Indigenous students in obtaining post-secondary and trades education (technical college or apprenticeship training).